 Teachers need to encourage students with bipolar disorder to engage in school activities.
 However, they must not be too controlling.
 Students with bipolar disorder need understanding from other people since there will be instances wherein they cannot fully engage with other people.

-To develop these students’ engagement with other people, teachers may suggest alternative teaching methods for social skills.
+“Bipolar Disorder is a mental health issue where neurological differences can be observed between those who have and do not have this diagnosis.”
+Catherine “Katie” Ness, MA, LCPC explains.
+So to develop these students’ engagement with other people, teachers may suggest alternative teaching methods for social skills.
 These methods may include journals, how-to’s, and role-playing.
 Moreover, positive reinforcement from teachers must always be present.

 Teachers must make sure that these students will have someone to talk to in case they are having manic or depressive episodes.
 More importantly, when students experience episodes in class, and they need to speak to someone, little to no invasive attention must be given to these students.
 Thus, there should be designated places for students who experience manic and depressive episodes to calm their senses.

 Engagement With Guardians